Schwinn 130 Upright Bike Review

 User Interface

 The 2020 updates to the 130 Upright included a new, smaller, and more streamlined console.
 They have done away with the dual-track display of the previous version, and the new console features a single screen and a simplified button layout.
-The screen displays all of your pertinent workout information at a glance, and the controls are intuitive and user-friendly.
-When used with third-party training apps like Zwift and Explore the World, your device serves as the monitor and can rest on the console's device shelf while you ride.
+The screen displays all your pertinent workout information at a glance, and the controls are intuitive and user-friendly.
+When used with third-party training apps like Zwift and Explore the World, your device is the monitor and can rest on the console's shelf while you ride.

-The new console on the 130 Upright has nine buttons that control all of its functions.
+The new console on the 130 Upright has nine buttons controlling all its functions.
 The bike needs to be plugged in to power it, but once it is, the console powers up automatically when the pedals move or with the press of any button.
 Starting and stopping a workout is done with the Start and Pause/Stop buttons.
 The machine defaults to a manual workout, or you can choose an interval or program workout.
 Resistance is increased or decreased one level at a time by pressing the up and down arrows on the right side of the console.
 There is a Display button for changing info on the screen on the left side and a Bluetooth button for syncing to a device.

 The screen is 5 inches wide and 3 inches tall.
 Across the bottom, it shows distance, elapsed time, and estimated calories burned.
 There are two more data fields on the right side of the screen, one that shows current speed or RPM and another that displays your heart rate when using the contact sensors or a linked heart rate monitor.
-The majority of the screen is taken up by a graphical display of your current resistance setting, workout progress, or program workout.
+Most of the screen is taken up by a graphical display of your current resistance setting, workout progress, or program workout.
 Each resistance level, 1-16, is represented by one bar in the column on the graph, and each column represents one minute of elapsed time.

-If using either the Zwift or Explore the World apps, you will need to use your own device to connect to the 130 Upright via Bluetooth and serve as the monitor.
+If using either the Zwift or Explore the World apps, you must use your own device to connect to the 130 Upright via Bluetooth and serve as the monitor.
 Once you have either app on your device, you open the app and connect to the bike.
 We tested using an iPhone 11 and an iPad Pro.
 You can use the device shelf on the console to hold your smartphone, tablet, or laptop while you ride.
 We found the device shelf to work well when using Zwift, although if you are using your device to watch a show, for example, it blocks the display screen.

 Features

 In exchange for its connectivity, the new 130 Upright has lost a few of the features found on its predecessor, most notably the dual-track display, integrated speakers, and the fan.
 The new display is smaller and streamlined, with a simple and intuitive button layout and a single 5 x 3-inch screen.
-It still comes with integrated transport wheels, levelers in the rear stabilizer, a device shelf, bottle cage, adjustable pedal straps, an extensive seat height adjustment range, and handlebar angle adjustment.
+It still has integrated transport wheels, levelers in the rear stabilizer, a device shelf, a bottle cage, adjustable pedal straps, an extensive seat height adjustment range, and handlebar angle adjustment.
 It has contact heart rate sensors integrated into the handlebar, plus it can now work with telemetry heart rate sensors through its Bluetooth connection.

 Ease of Setup/Portability